Transformative TBI Therapy: How light therapy is changing the way we treat traumatic brain injuries.

 What is photobiomodulation?

-Photobiomodulation, formerly known as low level light therapy, is changing the way we treat acute and chronic symptoms associated with traumatic brain injuries.
-Photobiomdoulation is a form of non-invasive brain stimulation (NIBS) that has been shown effective in helping the brain heal from trauma.
+Photobiomodulation (PBM), formerly known as low level light therapy, is changing the way we treat acute and chronic symptoms associated with traumatic brain injuries.
+Photobiomdoulation is a form of non-invasive brain stimulation (NIBS) through the use of red light or near infrared light (NIR) that has been shown effective in helping the brain heal from trauma.
 Studies have shown the effectiveness of photobiomodulation in increasing synaptic strength and connectivity, modulating neurotransmitter activity, and modifying neural networks [3-4].

 How does it work?